Accessibility

 Lower Gardens has a permanent Changing Places toilet in the public toilet block.

-The festival also provides a Changing Places toilet in the lower gardens staffed between midday and 6.00pm Saturday and Sunday
+The festival also provides a Changing Places toilet in the lower gardens staffed between midday and 6.00pm Saturday

 There are also accessible toilets around the festival site: